davidbl/acadhelper/README.txt

    end
  end

-##see examples directory for more info and example
+## see examples directory for more info and example
+## also the rdoc's are a good source of information

 == REQUIREMENTS: